 Hello I am Nina, it´s nice to meet you

 I am a London based personal branding headshot photographer for entrepreneurs, corporate executives, actors and individuals that need their images to bring them ´face to face` with their clients – like a handshake, a hello, with pictures that immediately connect.
 I assist people in creating a brand worth talking about by capturing images that reflect pride and confidence in who they are and what they have to offer.
-I strive to take portraits that has a balance of beauty and business, personality and professionalism.
+I strive to take portraits that have a balance of beauty and business, personality, and professionalism.

 As luck would have it – I was able to steal some moments alone to photograph a very young Julia Roberts and the beautiful Daryl Hannah at a film press conference before they became world famous.
 I had some very funny moments too and received an accidental ‘right hook’ blow to the head by a very apologetic UK Prime Minister John Major in a photography-scrum.
 Paul ‘Gazza’ Gascoigne jumped out of a window in order to avoid posing for the photo he promised me and I was kissed gently by U2’s Bono on stage in front of 10,000 people.
 The experience of being mobbed by a very angry crowd outside Kensington Palace the day after Princess Diana died, on the contrary, was a very scary one.
 There are so many memories, but travelling to New York to cover the days following the 9/11 terrorist attack, and being sent out traversing the Far East for five continuous weeks of capturing massive industrial assets for Classification Society DNV (today DNV GL), and not least to be part of the great Summer Olympics adventure in London 2012 as deputy venue photo manager for volleyball, have been truly unique assignments.